aandiron/aandiron.github.io/unpublished/trip/index.md

-# Untitled story
+# (Untitled story)

-The dose it too much for my weak soul, but I don't realize that in the beginning.
+The dose is too much for my weak soul, but I did not know that in the beginning.

 I select a book, _Inferno_, and lay on the couch.
-But I can't form images in my head.
-My mind has slipped entirely out into the real world, but the real world is no longer real.
+But I can not read, I can not form images in my head.
+My mind has slipped entirely out into the physical world, but the physical world is no longer _real_.
 The words melt on the page, and there is no "book" there, no images, no ideas.

 There's too much light.
 I stuff cloth into the cavity of a pair of goggles and strap them over my eyes.
 I lay back and close my eyes behind the blacked out goggles.
-Somehow the light still seeps in, through the cracks and weak spots of my goggle contraption.
+Somehow the light still seeps in, through the cracks and the thin spots of my goggle contraption.
 It aggravates me.
-I yank the goggles from my eyes, stuff another layer of cloth in and tighten the straps on my head.
+I yank the goggles from my eyes, stuff another layer of cloth in, and tighten the straps on my head.

 I close my eyes again, and this time I find true darkness.
 Nothingness and nothing but blackness there.
 I peer in, focus my eyes.
 In the darkness, there is color.
 And from the center of the color, where the dark-color is darkest, I see her emerge, as if she were matter escaping the event horizon and conglomerating together with glowing energy.